-The approach used in the Evaluation Works toolkit is a five-step cycle, based on ‘Plan – D0 – Study – Act (PDSA)’.
-Working through these videos, alongside cross referencing the Evaluation toolkit, will provide you with knowledge, skills and resources to start planning your evaluation.
+The approach used in the Evaluation Works toolkit is a five-step cycle, based on ‘Plan – Do – Study – Act (PDSA)’.
+Working through these videos, alongside cross referencing the evaluation toolkit, will provide you with knowledge, skills and resources to start planning your evaluation.

 This video explains Step 2 (Assess): clarify the purpose of your evaluation.
 (Duration: 1:53)

 This video outlines the many factors that are important to consider when planning your evaluation and will help you choose which type of evaluation is suitable for you.
 (Duration: 4:08)

 This video explains how to define the aims and objectives of your evaluation, the key component of Step 3 (Plan).
 Taking time to nail this is the secret to a high-impact final evaluation report.
 It also makes for an engaging practical group activity to include in your local face-to-face evaluation training.
 (Duration: 3:49).